Is writing your full-time occupation, if not what is?

 What do you think about the future of electronic publishing?

 I don’t think books will ever go away, but I think electronic publishing will be a rising contender in the very near future.
 It’s a way for people to get books, which they can then transport easily and read anywhere, and accumulate a ton of them without cluttering up their house.
-In the long run I think people will buy the e-book version first and then if it is a book they realty like, they will buy the physical book for their permanent collections.
+In the long run, I think people will buy the e-book version first and then if it is a book they really like, they will buy the physical book for their permanent collections.

 Which writers have had the most influence on your own writing?

 Ah, another tough question!
 Lol!
 I think writers are influenced by everything and everyone they read in one way or another.
 Those whom I read consistently since way back would be writers like Barbara Hambly, Steven King, Robert Heinlein, Edgar Rice Burroughs, David Eddings, C J Cherryh, Tad Williams, Stephen R Donaldson, Piers Anthony, Anne Rice.
 Newer loves have been Carole Nelson Douglas, Chelsea Quinn Yarbro, and Tanya Huff.
 And there are even more I can think of right now.

 Any advice you would like to give aspiring speculative writers?

 Write, write, write, read, read, read.
 Also, go to writing conventions, attend the panels, and even if you’re shy try to network, network, network.
 There are also wonderful reference sites out on the web-places like http://www.sfwa.com, http://www.ralan.com, and many more.
 They all have suggestions and tips on writing, where to submit, things to watch out for.
 Oh, and when submitting, always make sure to read the submission guidelines!

 What’s the most important thing you would like your readers to take away from your work besides an enjoyable or entertaining read?
 You mean there’s more?